JakeSteam/blog-history/_posts/2023-03-20-most-annoying-webpage.md

 layout: post
 image: /assets/images/2023/annoying-header.png
 tags:
   - 2003
   - 2004
   - Pranks
+dates:
+  - { date: "2003-03-20", title: "Most Annoying Webpage created and launched" }
+  - {
+      date: "2003-04-14",
+      title: "First mention of Most Annoying Webpage (on Slashdot)", }
+  - {
+      date: "2005-03-20",
+      title: "Most Annoying Webpage taken over by advertising / parking services", }
+  - {
+      date: "2014-10-14",
+      title: "Most Annoying Webpage taken over by german spam blog", }
 ---

 In 2003, the internet was a lot more innocent.
 People happily clicked suspicious looking links, browsers trusted websites implicitly, and instead of malware we had pranks and time-wasters.
 "Most Annoying Webpage" was one of these, taking a few precious minutes out of any victim's day.

 ## What was it?

-The "Most Annoying Webpage" realistically wasn't *that* annoying.
+The "Most Annoying Webpage" realistically wasn't _that_ annoying.
 It queued up 151 alerts, forcing the user to click "OK" on each one individually.
 Due to browsers being a bit too trusting of websites in the early internet, there was no way to change tab, dismiss all remaining alerts or any similar workaround.
 Additionally, as many users weren't expert computer users, many would have manually clicked the "OK" button instead of holding down enter.

 You can view an [archived version of the site here](https://web.archive.org/web/20030402051520/http://www.mostannoyingwebpage.com/v1/) and click "Yes, I'm Sure" to begin displaying the alerts.
 On any modern browser they won't cause any issues, and can be dismissed by just changing tab.

 [![](/assets/images/2023/annoying-example.png)](/assets/images/2023/annoying-example.png)